tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 samples must have at least 1000 observations each.
 The actual number depends on multiple factors (including the particular samples in question), but it's a good starting point.
+Also, it means that if you wish to decrease the reported confidence interval by a factor of 10, you must execute the script with 100 times as many repetitions (as 10²=100).

 Note that this effect size is proportional to magnitude of any single observation, at the same time things like size of pre master secret